tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

 I risked a few glances behind me as I followed, wishing I had something else on my person besides just my wallet and phone.
 The floor continued to cave in, pulling more and more panicking people into what looked like some sort of service area underneath the venue.
 The throng erupted into screams of terror as everyone tried to climb over each other to get out of the way as the floor collapsed.
-Well over a hundred people had already vanished into the hole in the ground, and then the hole spread further back on the floor, consuming the bar area and pulling people not fast enough to get off their seats down with it.
+So many people had already vanished into the hole in the ground, and then the hole spread further back on the floor, consuming the bar area and pulling those not fast enough to get off their seats down with it.